 According to creditcards.com, the average credit card debt per household that hold credit card debt is $15,799 for 2011.
 This number does not include households that are credit card debt free, this is only households that hold credit card debt already.
 If you are among the debt-free crowd, you have planned well.
 However, if you feel you are in a lot of debt, you are not alone.
 Many people are in denial about how much they owe, but a whole lot are trying to dig their way out.

 If you are trying to recover from credit card debt, I recommend this site that specializes in giving debt-free living advice:

 Both sites have a members area, however, the free side is excellent and gives enough information to get started.
 I am not affiliated with any of these sites, I just know countless people have benefited from following these steps.

 Should you set aside cash for emergency preparedness if you are trying to get out of debt?

-Being prepared for emergencies and having an amply supply of your necessities is actually cost effective in the long run.
+Being prepared for emergencies and having an ample supply of your necessities is actually cost-effective in the long run.

 For easy ways to become more prepared, read my book: